Rookout/docs/docs/dotnet-container-tutorial.md

 You could read more about it [here](dotnet-setup#debug-type).

-### 4. Embed Source Information - Docker Configuration

 Rookout offers the smoothest debugging experience by displaying up-to-date source code for each server.

 Set this up for containerized applications by adding a handful of [files](https://www.rookout.com/blog/embedding-source-code-version-information-in-docker-images/) from your `.git` folder to the container image.

 Edit (or add) your `.dockerignore` file and adapt the traditional `.git` exclude:
 ```ignore